 The current RS pump is more about cooperation, and the company is open when it comes to open-source solutions.

 Leibrand and Lewis, the inventors of Open APS, say that SOOIL is making history when it comes to diabetes technology.
 Lewis says that they are excited to see how SOOIL has supported and embraced the #WeAreNotWaiting community.

 Lewis hopes that this will encourage the manufacturers based in the U.S. to make a step forward and collaborate with the #WeAreNotWaiting community.

 According to Walker, SOOIL has been communicating with a company in California to conduct and facilitate usability testing and FDA submission.

 Walker says that there is a good regulatory relationship.
 This is because the company previously worked with Dexcom and other insulin pump company.

 Also, this company is working on the pump DANA-U. The pump will have same BLE connectivity when it comes to smartphone integration with a color touchscreen display that gives a choice to the users.

 They hope in the next 12 months to get that into the European market before eyeing the United States.
-Walker notes that this company also focuess on integrating closed loop tech into the pumps DANA.
+Walker notes that this company also focuses on integrating closed-loop tech into the pumps DANA.

 Some studies test the Abbott Libre Flash Glucose Monitoring system and DANA R pump.
 Walker says that he loves the philosophy of #WeAreNotWaiting and Nightscout.